The 2023 nomination form is now open! Deadline to nominate is January 15, 2023.

-Learn more about the Colorado WASH 2023 Virtual Symposium
+Learn more about the Colorado WASH 2023 Hybrid Symposium

 The Mortenson Center engages in Global Engineering and combines education, research, and partnerships to positively impact vulnerable people and their environment by improving development tools, policy and practice.
 Our vision is a world where everyone has safe water, sanitation, energy, food, shelter, and infrastructure.
 Our work toward this vision is guided by the following values:

 We believe in improving lives through producing high-quality, actionable evidence.

 We value partnerships with communities, governments, universities, businesses and nonprofits to align our skills and maximize impact.

 We value professionally, culturally, economically and ethnically diverse, inclusive and relevant perspectives.

 We don’t have all the answers, and we can’t do this alone.
 We value humility in our work.